If you are following along with our Junior Money Master’s campaign, this is Stop Two which teaches kids about spending responsibly.

 Allowance is a great way to teach your kids about earning.
 There’s no need to pay your child for everyday household chores, but there are plenty of things they can do to help out around the house that are above and beyond typical tasks.
 Read our blog about Teaching Kids About Earning to learn more about using the concept of allowance to help your child develop healthy financial habits.

 What’s the appropriate amount to pay your child?
 Many say a good standard to follow is to use the age of your child to equal the dollar amount they earn each week.
 When your child turns a year older, use this as an opportunity to talk about raising their allowance based on an increase in their household responsibilities.

 Praise their good choices

-When your child chooses to make a deposit into their savings or giving jar instead of their spending jar, tell them you’re proud.
+When your child decides to make a deposit into their savings or giving jar instead of their spending jar, tell them you’re proud of them.
 Offer your child encouragement and praise when they show generosity and discipline by investing in their savings and charity accounts.
 Every once in a while, you can even reward them with something small such as a spontaneous trip to the park or some extra video game time.

 Junior Money Masters is a program created by Marine Bank as resource for parents to teach their kids ages 5-10 years old about finances in a fun and exciting way.
 While working through each of the three key financial concepts: earning, saving, and spending, you will watch your child begin to understand how to apply them to everyday choices that affect long-term financial habits.